 Drivers who switch their auto insurance and save with State Farm save $764 on average!

-State Farm has some of the lowest full coverage auto insurance costs in Pennsylvania and the second-highest customer satisfaction score.
+State Farm typically has some of the lowest full coverage auto insurance costs in Pennsylvania at $83, as well as a high star rating score.
 State Farm also offers more discount options than some competitors, including up to 25% off for new drivers.

 - It has agents throughout Pennsylvania